 16th July, 1995

 Online shopping store Amazon went live to the general public.
-After noticing the commercial potential of the internet the year before, Jeff Bezos moved from New York to Washington, where he founded Amazon.
+After noticing the commercial potential of the internet the year before, Jeff Bezos had moved from New York to Washington, where he founded Amazon.

 Bezos had previously achieved an undergraduate degree in computer science and electrical engineering from Princeton University in 1986, and worked in the financial services industry.